Mukim Amo

 Mukim Amo is a mukim in Temburong District, Brunei.
-It has an area of 542 km2; the population was 2,144 in 2016.
+It has an area of 542 km2; the population was 1,657 in 2021.

-Name
+Etymology

 The mukim is named after Kampong Amo, one of the villages it encompasses.

 Geography

 The mukim is located in the eastern part of the district, bordering Mukim Batu Apoi to the north-east, Mukim Bokok to the west and Mukim Bangar to north-west, as well as the Malaysian state of Sarawak to the east and south.